ErvinChavez/SpringBoardExercises/GiphyPartyProject/readme.md

   - What is the "shape" of the <data> returned by the <axios> request
   - Play around with the object and see what properties you can access
   - What is the value and 'data type' of accessing <response.status>
+    //200
   - What is the value and 'data type' of accessing <response.data> ?
+    //50 Arrays of Objects
   - What is the value and 'data type' of accessing <response.data.data> ?
+    //gif
   - What is the value and 'data type' of accessing <response.data.data[0]> ?
+    //value:An Object type:'gif'

 Take time to explore the data as well
   - What is the value of <response.data.data.length> ?
+    //50 arrays
   - What is the value and 'data type' of accessing <response.data.data[0].images> ?
+    //An object with objects
   - What is the value and 'data type' of accessing <response.data.data[0].rating> ?
+    //rating: "g"

 <br/>